stefanspringer1/SwiftGuide/README.md

 | unsafe\*\*\*\*\* operations | special case | special case| corresponding operations are explicitly marked as unsafe &#9760; recognizable (example: “pointer arithmetic”), problems cannot be caught |

 \*: “catchable” means that a crash can be prevented using “try”/“catch” (or in Swift: “do”/“catch”)<br/>
-\*\*: “crash” can mean the termination of the program run by a virtual machine with a corresponding message; in any case, the program run is aborted<br/>
+\*\*: “crash” can mean the termination of the program run by a virtual machine with a corresponding message; in any case, the program is aborted<br/>
 \*\*\*: behavior regarding arithmetic can also be set using compiler flags (this may result in IEEE conformity being broken)<br/>
 \*\*\*\*: index access is generally to be replaced with other methods; bypassing a possible error when accessing the index using dependent types is currently not possible in any of the systems mentioned; with Swift, index access can be made an unsafe\*\*\*\*\* operation using a compiler flag<br/>
 \*\*\*\*\*: definition: “unsafe” operations have an undefined behavior for some inputs<br/>